Layr-Labs/incredible-squaring-avs/README.md

 ## Structure Documentation
 This AVS has three main participants:

-- Operator: The operator suscribes to NewTasks Events, and in case a new task is created, completes the task, calculates the response, signs it and sends it to the bls aggregation service.
+- Operator: The operator suscribes to NewTasks Events, and in case a new task is created, completes the task, calculates the response, signs it and sends it to the BLS aggregation service.
 - Aggregator: The one who creates new tasks for the operators (through the on-chain Task Manager) every certain time.
 It also collects aggregated responses from the BLS aggregation service and sends them to the on-chain Task Manager, who then emits a TaskRespondedEvent.
 - Challenger: The Challenger subscribes to TaskRespondedEvents, and in case the response given by the aggregator differs from the challenger calculated response, it raises a challenge, that calls on-chain Task Manager, that verifies if the aggregator response was right.
 If it was not right, then the operator that signed the task will be slashed.